Pytim: Quick Tour

 The above lines are doing the following:

-1. Import the modules of MDAanalysis, pytim, and some example datafiles, then initialize the MDAnalysis universe in the usual way, using as an input file one of the structures provided by the package, in this case a water/vapor interface in a gromos file format (the variable WATER_GRO is made available by the pytim.datafiles module)
+1. Import the modules of MDAnalysis, pytim, and some example datafiles, then initialize the MDAnalysis universe in the usual way, using as an input file one of the structures provided by the package, in this case a water/vapor interface in a gromos file format (the variable WATER_GRO is made available by the datafiles module).

 2. The interfacial analysis is then initialized using the ITIM class, and the molecular layers are calculated automatically.

-4. The groups of atoms corresponding to different layers can be extracted using layers()
+4. The groups of atoms corresponding to different layers can be extracted using the layers() method.

 The result of the calculation can be seen in the following picture, where surface oxygen atoms are highlighted in blue.